AmriteshKhare/cryptopricetracker/README.md

 # CryptoPriceTracker Documentation

 ## Introduction
 Welcome to the documentation for the CryptoPriceTracker GitHub repository.
 CryptoPriceTracker is an open-source cryptocurrency price tracking application developed using the Flutter framework.
-It utilizes various technologies such as BLoC state management, reusable UI components, the repository pattern, and optionally, an offline-first architecture.
+It utilizes various technologies such as BLoC state management, reusable UI components, the repository pattern.
 This documentation aims to provide an overview of the project structure, setup instructions, and key functionalities of the application.

 ## Repository Overview
 The CryptoPriceTracker repository contains the source code and related files for the application.
 Here is an overview of the repository structure:

 - `lib/`: This directory contains the main source code of the CryptoPriceTracker application.
-  - `models/`: Contains the data models used in the application.
+  - `cubit/`: Contains the cubit functionalities from flutter_bloc used in the application.
-  - `blocs/`: Contains the BLoC (Business Logic Component) implementations for managing application state.
-  - `repositories/`: Contains the repository implementations responsible for data retrieval and caching.
-  - `ui/`: Contains the user interface components and screens of the application.
+  - `models/`: Contains the class model that is being parsed from the json data.
-  - `utils/`: Contains utility functions and helper classes used throughout the application.
+  - `services/`: Contains the connection functionalities from coingecko server.
   - `main.dart`: The entry point of the application.

-- `assets/`: Contains static assets such as images and fonts used in the application.

 - `pubspec.yaml`: The configuration file for managing dependencies and assets used in the application.